 After Zeno died without designating a successor, the Empress Ariadne was called upon to select a new emperor.
 Her choice was an obscure but successful finance civil servant, Anastasius.
 She made a wise choice.
 Anastasius ruled successfully for 27 years.
 His financial expertise resulted in the accumulation of 320,000 pounds of gold!
 He also restructured the currency system, creating the nummus unit of account and the follis of 40 nummi.
 Because of the dramatic changes, Anastasius' reform is often seen by numismatists as the end of Roman coinage and the beginning of Byzantine coinage.
 The people of the empire didn't see it that way and continued to call themselves Romans until the fall of Constantinople on 29 May 1453.

 BZ57477.
-Bronze follis, DOC I 23l, Berk 10, Morrisson BnF 83, Ratto 348, Sommer 1.18, Hahn MIB 28b, SBCV 21, Wroth BMC -, Tolstoi -, F, weight 19.124 g, maximum diameter 34.4 mm, die axis 225o, 5th officina, Constantinople (Istanbul, Turkey) mint, 517 - 518 A.D.; obverse D N ANASTASIVS PP AVG, diademed, draped and cuirassedbust right; reverse large M, cross above, flanked on left and right by a star with pellet above and below, E below, CON (Constantinople) in exergue; scarce; $200.00 (€150.00)
+Bronze follis, DOC I 23l, Berk 10, Morrisson BnF 83, Ratto 348, Sommer 1.18, Hahn MIB 28b, SBCV 21, Wroth BMC -, Tolstoi -, F, weight 19.124 g, maximum diameter 34.4 mm, die axis 225o, 5th officina, Constantinople (Istanbul, Turkey) mint, 517 - 518 A.D.; obverse D N ANASTASIVS PP AVG, diademed, draped and cuirassedbust right; reverse large M (40 nummi), cross above, flanked on left and right by a star with pellet above and below, E below, CON (Constantinople) in exergue; scarce; $200.00 (€150.00)